Moolam Thirunal Rama Varma: Titular Maharajah of Travancore

 Rama Varma became the Elayarajah of Travancore when Maharajah Sree Chithira Thirunal Balarama Varma died on 20 July 1991.
-And when Sree Uthradom Thirunal Marthanda Varma died on 16 December 2013, he became the Titular Maharajah of Travancore.
-He was appointed after a function called Thirumudikalasam, as the head of the Travancore Royal Family on 3 January 2014, was held at Kalasamandapam near the Sree Padmanabhaswamy Temple.
-After rituals and traditional procedures, Tharananalloor Parameswaran Namboodiripad, the temple Tantri (high priest), poured 'punyajalam' (holy water) over Rama Varma, making him the new head of the royal family.
+When Balarama Varma's titular successor, Sree Uthradom Thirunal Marthanda Varma died on 16 December 2013, Rama Varma became the Titular Maharajah of Travancore.
+He was appointed. after a function called Thirumudikalasam, as the head of the Travancore Royal Family on 3 January 2014 at Kalasamandapam near the Sree Padmanabhaswamy Temple.
+After rituals and traditional formalities, Tharananalloor Parameswaran Namboodiripad, the temple Tantri (high priest), poured 'punyajalam' (holy water) over Rama Varma, making him the new head of the royal family.
 The anointment function was a very private affair and only the closest family members and priests took part in it.
 Rama Varma, as of now, is also the supreme guardian or custodian of Sree Padmanabhaswamy Temple, Thiruvananthapuram.
 After his installation, he arrived at the Kulasekhara Mandapam of the temple where the Ettara Yogam presided over by the Pushpanjali Swamiyar held a meeting.
 The Yogam recognised Rama Varma as Chirava Mooppan and Thrippappoor Mooppan, and the Swamiyar signed on the neettu.
-His full title is : His Highness Sree Padmanabha Dasa Vanchipala Sree Moolam Thirunal Rama Varma, Kulasekhara Kiritapati Manney, Maharajah of Travancore.
+His full title is: His Highness Sree Padmanabha Dasa Vanchipala Sree Moolam Thirunal Rama Varma, Kulasekhara Kiritapati Manney, Maharajah of Travancore.